freeCodeCamp/guide/src/pages/react-native/index.md

 ### Reasons to choose React Native

-1. Code reusability — It uses one code based that is shared between both platforms.
+1. Code reusability — It uses one code base that is shared between both platforms.
 1. Reuse web tools and skills — Reuse JavaScript knowledge and tools like Axios, Redux, and other libraries that don’t require the DOM from the web.
 1. Optimized for developer productivity — Comes with features like hot/live reloading and chrome developer tools out of the box!
 1. Performance — Performs better than hybrid application frameworks like Ionic and Cordova.